-How to strengthen security and compliance with intelligent process automation
+How to strengthen security and compliance with intelligent automation

 In a world where data is as valuable as oil, it’s becoming ever more important to keep that data safe.
-Intelligent process automation (IPA) can help keep your enterprise’s sensitive data under tight lock-and-key.
+Intelligent automation (IA) can help keep your enterprise’s sensitive data under tight lock-and-key.

 The impact of data breaches hits the U.S. harder than any other country.
 With average customer losses adding to $4.13 million per company for American businesses.
 When companies fail to keep data safe, they lose customers, revenue and public trust.

 Nearly every large enterprise manages sensitive data, regardless of industry.
 When it comes to properly handling this data, businesses must protect themselves from security threats as well as comply with regulatory protocols.